CrackerakiUA/ui-cropper/README.md

 ### area-init-coords

 *Optional*.
 X/Y coordinates of the crop area (in pixels) to start with, overriding the standard center placement area.
 Default: false

+### max-canvas-dimensions

+*Optional*.
+Max. width/height of the canvas area (in pixels) to start with, overriding the default maximum.
+Default: 300x300

 ### result-image-size